 ous in khaki – real men; hard to see when they stand in front of a khaki background; the background in Namibia is often khaki coloured

 Didn’t think to take photos of the stuck Ford Ranger, or the bulls, or the shade tree!
 Damn!
-Aitch would have got pictures of my bum as I dug sand with my hands, as she did in the Namib.
+Aitch would have got pictures of my bum as I dug sand with my hands, as she did, here in the Namib, ca. late-1990s.
+Also in a 2X4, two of the wheels not helping, just nogschlepping.

 M.agical A.vian and H.ysterical E.xpedition to M.emel – 2.0

-I settled on the stoep with a cold beer and asked if anyone knew Des Glutz?
-Well, they all did and had lots to tell me.
+I settled on that stoep with a cold beer and asked if anyone knew Des Glutz?
+Well, they all did and they all had lots to tell me.
 Just wait right there, said Rudi the friendly hotelier, He’s sure to pop in, it’s Friday.

 Various bakkies arrived and men in khaki wearing boots or velskoens trooped into the bar.
 Most wore langbroeks in khaki.
-Then a ropy Nissan parked right in front of me and under the chassis a pair of bony feet in blue slip-slops appeared, followed by a pair of bony legs in faded navy blue rugby shorts with plenty of ballroom.
-His face and neck were covered by beard but I could see this was my man.
+Then a Nissan bakkie parked right in front of me and under the chassis a pair of bony feet in blue slip-slops appeared, followed by a pair of bony legs in faded navy blue rugby shorts with plenty of ballroom.
+His face and neck were covered by a scraggly beard but two eyes peeped through and I could see this was my man.
 He’s kinda unmistakable with his half-closed eyelids.
-Also, khaki shirt.
+Also, khaki shirt with a notebook and pen for the amnesia.

 Des and Mercia have a lovely spacious home in town and Oom Des decreed that a braai would be held there.
 Unfortunately I hopped into his bakkie to go there, mid-conversation, so I had no beers, no car.
 Soon after, another apparition arrived with a snow-white beard.
 The Bothas Pass hermit had emerged from his cave, bearing enough beers for an army, plus a bottle of brandewyn.
 Ian Stervis Steele, who I had not seen for many decades.
 What a night.
 About ten people, about a hundred beers and a gallon of brandewyn; lots of mutton chops, pork ribs and boerewors, a huge pot of pap and a very lekker sous.
 Very good oldtime music and Des at the head of the table till WAY late.
 Generous hospitality and much laughter.